A framework for the local information dynamics of distributed computation in complex systems: Information Storage

-We begin by examining the results for rules 54 and 110, which contain regular gliders against periodic background domains.
-For the CA evolutions in \fig{54-raw} and \fig{110-raw}, the local profiles of $e(i,n,k = 8)$ generated are displayed in \fig{54-ee-pos-8} and \fig{110-ee-pos-8} (positive values only), and the local profiles of $a(i,n,k = 16)$ in \fig{54-active-pos-16} and \fig{110-active-pos-16} (positive values only).
-It is quite clear that positive information storage is concentrated in the vertical gliders or blinkers, and the domain regions.
-As expected, these results provide quantitative evidence that the blinkers are the dominant information storage entities.
-That the domain regions contain significant information storage should not be surprising, since as a periodic sequence its past does indeed store information about its future.
-In fact, the local values for each measure form spatially and temporally periodic patterns in the domains, due to the spatial and temporal periodicities exhibited there.
+In fact, the local values for each measure form spatially and temporally periodic patterns in the domains, corresponding to the spatial and temporal periodicities exhibited in the underlying raw values.
+Certainly if the dynamics are only composed of a consistent domain pattern (which is deterministic when viewing single cells' time series), then for $a(i,n,k)$ for example we will always have $p(x_{n+1} \mid \vec{x}^{(k)}_n) = 1$ and if $p(x_{n+1})$ is balanced then $a(i,n,k)$ would be constant across the CA. However, the existence of discontinuities in the domain, e.g. gliders, reduces $p(x_{n+1} \mid \vec{x}^{(k)}_n)$ here, and does so differently for each $\vec{x}^{(k)}_n$ configuration in the domain.
+Imbalances in $p(x_{n+1})$ can also contribute to differences in storage across the domain.
+These factors leads to the spatiotemporal periodicities of information storage that are observed in the domains.

 While the local active information storage indicates a similar amount of stored information in use to compute each space-time point in both the domain and blinker areas, the local excess entropy reveals a larger \textit{total} amount of information is stored in the blinkers.
 For the blinkers known as $\alpha$ and $\beta$ in rule 54 \cite{hord01} this is because the temporal sequences of the center columns of the blinkers (0-0-0-1, with $e(i,n,k = 8)$ in the range 5.01 to 5.32 bits) are more complex than those in the domain (0-0-1-1 and 0-1, with $e(i,n,k = 8)$ in the range 1.94 to 3.22 bits), even where they are of the same period.
-We have $e(i,n,k = 8) > 1$ bit here due to the distributed information storage supported by bidirectional communication (as discussed earlier): this also supports the period-7 domain in rule 110.
-Another area of strong information storage appears to be the ``wake" of the more complex gliders in rule 110 (see the glider at top left of \fig{110-ee-pos-8} and \fig{110-active-pos-16}).
-This result aligns well with our observation in \cite{liz08a} that the dynamics following the leading edge of regular gliders consists largely of ``non-traveling" information.
-The presence of the information storage is shown by both measures, although the relative strength of the total information storage is again revealed only by the local excess entropy.
+We have $e(i,n,k = 8) > 1$ bit here due to the distributed information storage supported by bidirectional communication (as discussed earlier).
+Such bidirectional communication is also critical to these periodic domain sequences being longer than two time steps -- the maximum period that a binary cell could sustain in isolation (e.g. the period-7 domain in rule 110).